playmer/sdlwiki/SDL3/FAQDevelopment.md

 ## How do I do X?
 Is Y broken?
 (I couldn't find it on this page!) <a name="cant_find_answer" id="cant_find_answer"></a>

-If something isn't covered here, it doesn't mean we don't know about it!
+If something isn't covered here, or an answer doesn't cover your case, it doesn't mean we don't know about it!
 It's difficult to collate everything between bugs, intended but perhaps unexpected behavior, and even many Frequently Asked Questions.

 When looking to do something, generally the first place to look is the [Category the API you're looking for is likely in](APIByCategory.md).
 If it has to do with a specific function, check the documentation for that, specifically the remarks section, there's fantastic information in those sections.
 If you still can't figure it out, SDL has several communities you can connect with to get help!